RiccardoBiondi/segmentation/docs/source/theory.rst

 This virus affects lung areas and causes respiratory illness.
 In this scenario is highly desirable a method to identify in CT images the lung injuries caused by COVID-19.
-The approach proposed here is based on colour quantization to identify the infection regions inside lung(Ground Glass Opacities, Consolidation and Pleural Effusion).
+The approach proposed here is based on colour quantization to identify the infection regions inside the lung(Ground Glass Opacities, Consolidation and Pleural Effusion).

-To achieve this purpose we have used colour quantization approach to segment the chest CT scans of patients affected by COVID-19.
+To achieve this purpose we have used the colour quantization approach to segment the chest CT scans of patients affected by COVID-19.
 Use this technique as medical image segmentation means to reduce the number of colours in the image to the number of anatomical structures and tissue present in the anatomical region; in this